Master’s double-degree program with Sciences Po Strasbourg

 Graduates of the CSF work in analytical, consulting, managerial and other business-related positions in companies and in the financial sector in the EU.
 In the past 5 years, the graduates have gained jobs in Berlin, Paris, Prague, Luxembourg, and Minneapolis.

-The Charles University in Prague charges tuition fees for the studies (in school year 2016/17 are 3,000 euros per semester, payable at the start of each semester).
+Charles University in Prague charges tuition fees for the studies .
 Students can apply for a number of external scholarships to cover the tuition fees and living expenses.
-In the second year, when a student moves to Strasbourg, no tuition fee is paid any more, only an administrative fee (around 300 euros) from the University of Strasbourg is required.

-To complete the program, the students must (i) collect 120 ECTS credits, (ii) defend their Master’s Thesis and (iii) pass the final comprehensive examination.
-Students need to take mandatory courses and seminars at the Charles University in Prague and University of Strasbourg with a total value of 87 credits in total (listed below).
-In addition, the students should collect 21 credits from elective courses offered and 12 credits from courses offered by both Partner universities.
+To complete the program, the students must (i) collect the prescribed number of ECTS credits, (ii) defend their Master’s Thesis and (iii) pass the final comprehensive examination.
+Students need to take mandatory courses and seminars at the Charles University in Prague and University of Strasbourg.
+In addition, the students should collect 20 credits from elective courses.

 Note: Current students of Master programs at the IES may apply for a transfer to the CSF program.
 The number of available slots is very limited.
-Upon transfer, only courses passed at levels A or B will be recognized towards the CSF degree.
-If you are interested for the transfer, please contact the programme coordinator Lenka Stastna, email@example.com.
-The final application for the transfer along with a CV, a motivation letter and a transcript of grades should be handed in to Lenka Stastna no later than May 31, 2017.
+Upon transfer, only courses passed at levels A, B or C will be recognized towards the CSF degree.
+If you are interested for the transfer, please contact the CSF Program Coordinator Lenka Stastna, firstname.lastname@example.org.
+The final application for the transfer along with a CV, a motivation letter and a transcript of grades should be handed in to Lenka Stastna no later than May 31, 2023.